yoshuawuyts/spec-rust/README.md

 # spec-rust
-An encoding of my Rust learnings into a spec test suite.
+An encoding of my Rust learnings into a test suite.

 ## Usage
 ```sh